Whooping cough: Signs and symptoms

 The classic symptoms of pertussis are a paroxysmal cough, inspiratory whoop, and fainting, or vomiting after coughing.
 The cough from pertussis has been documented to cause subconjunctival hemorrhages, rib fractures, urinary incontinence, hernias, and vertebral artery dissection.
 Violent coughing can cause the pleura to rupture, leading to a pneumothorax.
 Vomiting after a coughing spell or an inspiratory whooping sound on coughing almost doubles the likelihood that the illness is pertussis.
 The absence of a paroxysmal cough or posttussive emesis makes it almost half as likely.

-The illness usually starts with mild respiratory symptoms including mild coughing, sneezing, or a runny nose (known as the catarrhal stage).
-After one or two weeks, the coughing classically develops into uncontrollable fits, sometimes followed by a high-pitched "whoop" sound, as the person tries to inhale.
+The illness usually starts with mild respiratory symptoms, including mild coughing, sneezing, or a runny nose (known as the catarrhal stage).
+After one or two weeks, the cough typically develops into uncontrollable fits, sometimes followed by a high-pitched "whoop" as the person tries to inhale.
 About 50% of children and adults "whoop" at some point in diagnosed pertussis cases during the paroxysmal stage.
 This stage usually lasts up to 3 months, or sometimes longer.
 A gradual transition then occurs to the convalescent stage, which usually lasts one to four weeks.
-A decrease in paroxysms of coughing marks this stage, although paroxysms may occur with subsequent respiratory infection for many months after the onset of pertussis.
+A decrease in paroxysms of coughing marks this stage, although paroxysms may persist for months after the onset of pertussis particularly with subsequent respiratory infection.

 Symptoms of pertussis can be variable, especially between immunized and non-immunized people.
 Immunized people can present with a milder infection; they may only have the paroxysmal cough for a couple of weeks and may lack the "whooping" characteristic.
 Although immunized people have a milder form of the infection, they can still spread the disease to others who are not immune.